Revised: November 11, 2022

 VIII.
 Procedural Guidelines

 Following negotiation of an agreement, with provisions as stated in paragraph VI, the proposed agreement should be submitted for approval to the System Academic Vice President.
-Upon affirmative written approval by the Academic Vice President, in consultation with the Vice President and Controller, standard procedures with respect to the charging of fees and related administrative practices may be suspended and the amended fee structure applied.
+Upon affirmative written approval by the Academic Vice President, in consultation with the Vice President for Finance and Administration, standard procedures with respect to the charging of fees and related administrative practices may be suspended and the amended fee structure applied.